azri-azhar/robocode/README.md

 # Robocode
-Sandbox is a personal workspace to try out new ideas and store reusable Java code snippets.
-Sandbox components are not necessarily be maintained, or used in actual production.
+A Robocode robot.
+Robocode is a programming tank game, see (http://robocode.sourceforge.net/).

 # What's Available?
 * SimpleRobot

   A simple implementation of Robocode robot, based on the information gathered from RoboWiki and http://mark.random-article.com/weber/java/robocode/.
-Robocode is a programming tank game (http://robocode.sourceforge.net/).
 The generated jar file from the Maven build can be dropped directly to the Robocode folder.